 - Provides the log analysis service and typical analysis reports so that you can easily query data.

-- Allows you to enable access logging for a bucket, after which OSS generates log objects in accordance with a predefined naming convention.
+- Allows you to enable logging for a bucket, after which OSS generates log objects in accordance with a predefined naming convention.
 This way, hourly access logs are written to the specified bucket as objects.

 - Allows you to use Alibaba Cloud Data Lake Analytics or build a Spark cluster to analyze access logs.